Identity (2003 film): Plot

-At the motel, Paris finds convict-transportation files for both Maine and Rhodes in the police car, revealing that Rhodes is a criminal disguised as an officer.
-Rhodes attacks her, Larry saves her, but is shot by Rhodes.
-Believing Rhodes is the murderous personality, Ed shoots him and he dies.
-Paris tries to save the wounded Ed, but he also dies after whispering to Paris, "I saw you in an orange grove."
-Malcom simultaneously tells Malik and the officials, "I saw you in an orange grove."
+At the motel, Paris finds convict-transportation files for both Maine and Rhodes in the police car, revealing that Rhodes is a criminal who has disguised himself as an officer after murdering one.
+When Paris attempts to warn Larry, Rhodes attacks.
+Larry intervenes, but is shot to death by Rhodes.
+Ed subsequently opens fire, and the two kill each other in the process.